Using Cloud DLP to scan BigQuery data

 dlp_googleapis_date_1234567890.
 If you specify an existing table, findings are appended to it.

-(Optional) On the Review page, examine the details of your job.
+Optional: On the Review page, examine the details of your job.
+If needed, adjust the previous settings.

 After the Cloud DLP job completes, you are redirected to the job details page, and you're notified by email.
 You can view the results of the scan on the job details page, or you can click the link to the Cloud DLP job details page in the job completion email.